This tutorial covers:

 Setting up the demo application

-To begin, create an application folder by running this command:
+To begin, create an application folder by running the following command:

 mkdir my-pwa

-Next, inside the root of the application, create a file named index.html.
-This file will be the home page for the application.
-Paste this code into the file:
+Next, inside the root of the application, create a file named index.html which will be the home page for the application.
+Paste the following code into this file:

 <!DOCTYPE html>